-The following is a typical charge for an undergraduate student enrolled for a schedule of 14 or more credit hours each semester.
+The following is a typical charge for a full-time undergraduate student enrolled for a schedule of 16 credit hours each semester.

-First Semester Second Semester
+Pe er Semester

-Resident of Akron \$140.00 \$140.00
+Resident of Akron \$176.00

-Non-Resident of Akron 280.00
+Nonresident of Akron 352.00

 VETERANS' EXPENSES

 Disabled veterans of the Korea emergency who are eligible for admission to the University may, if certified by the Veterans Administration, register for courses without payment of fees.